artsmia/artstories.md/stories/portrait-of-an-artist.md

 <video src='http://cdn.dx.artsmia.org/videos/artstories/Video4_Chuck_Close_on_his_physical_challenges.mp4'></video>

 Chuck Close was in an accident that paralyzed him from the waist down.
-Here, he explains how he perservered and adapted his methods to continue painting large-scale portraits while confined to a wheelchair.
+Here, he explains how he persevered and adapted his methods to continue painting large-scale portraits while confined to a wheelchair.

 ---